rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

         ![the Connection strings fields are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image124.png "Connection strings fields")

-10. Click **Save**.
+10. Click **Save**

 ### Task 2: Deploy the Contoso.Apps.Financial.Offers project

-1. From within the API app blade, click on **Deployment options**.
+1. From within the API app blade, click on **Deployment options**

     ![Under Deployment, Deployment options is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image125.png "Deployment section")

-2. Click **Choose Source**, and then **External Repository**.
+2. Click **Choose Source**, and then **External Repository**

     ![In the Deployment option blade, Choose Source is selected.
 In the Choose source blade, External Repository is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image126.png "Deployment option and Choose source blades")

-3. Paste <https://github.com/opsgility/contosofinanceoffers> as the **Repository URL** and click **OK**.
+3. Paste <https://github.com/opsgility/contosofinanceoffers> as the **Repository URL** and click **OK**

-4. Click on the Deployment options button and monitor until the application is deployed.
+4. Click on the Deployment options button and monitor until the application is deployed

-5. On the **Overview** tab, copy the URL for the web app to the clipboard.
+5. On the **Overview** tab, copy the URL for the web app to the clipboard

 ### Task 3: Update the Application Settings of the Web App with the API URL

-1. Open the ContosoFinanceWeb application in the Azure Stack Tenant portal and click on Application settings.\
+1. Open the ContosoFinanceWeb application in the Azure Stack Tenant portal and click on Application settings

     ![In the App Service blade, under settings, Application settings is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image134.png "App Service blade")

-2. Scroll down and locate the **App settings** section.
+2. Scroll down and locate the **App settings** section

     ![Screenshot of the App settings section.](images/Hands-onlabstep-by-step-AzureStackimages/media/image135.png "App settings section")